fadhlillah2/order-processing-system/README.md

 ```bash
 docker compose up --build
 ```
-Your service should be up and the running at `http://localhost:8080`
+Your service should be up and the running at Docker

 4. Build the project.